 John Selden (1584-1654) an English lawyer, Member of Parliament and scholar who knew Hebrew.
 Wrote a Latin book called ‘De jure naturali et gentium, juxta disciplinium ebraorum’ (On natural and Gentile law, compared with Hebrew principles).
 Published in 1640 c.e.

 In chapter 7 he states:‘Sextum juris Noachidarum...quod de judiciis est, atque enumerationem ex Talmudicis aliquot.
 Quod igitur in enumeratione illa Septumum est, eber min ha-chai, quo crudelitas immanis in animalia cetera vetatur.’
 (Six of the Noachide laws, those of judicial significance, are enumerated first in the Talmud among other sources.
 The seventh is therefore the prohibition of ‘the limb of a living animal’, which forbids cruelty to animals).
 Quoted from The Seven Colors of the Rainbow by Rabbi Yirmeyahu Bindman Article about John Selden on Wikipedia.The entire Latin book is online here for free!
-In 1649 C. E. ...
+John Selden and the Biblical Origins of the Modern International Political System, by Abraham Berkowitz.
+Jewish Political Studies Review 1994, In 1649 C. E. ...